 How Does a Personal Loan Work?

-Offered by banks, credit unions, and online lenders, a personal loan is money you borrow to cover any expense, like a home improvement project, car repair, or vacation.
+Offered by banks, credit unions, and online lenders, a personal loan is a money you borrow to cover any expense, like a home improvement project, car repair, or vacation.
 Compared to other financial products, personal loans may offer lower interest rates and tend to be more affordable.

 Personal loans can be secured or unsecured.
 Secured personal loans are backed by collateral or a valuable asset you own like your car, for example.
 If you default on a secured personal loan, the lender has the right to seize your collateral.